marcossantiago/kubernetes-workshop/08_cluster.md

 $ kops update cluster goto.user<X>.k8s.local --yes
 ```

-This will take a few minutes to create... we can then verify the cluster is up and healthy
+This will take a few minutes to create... (coffee anyone?) we can then verify the cluster is up and healthy

 ```
-kops validate cluster
+$ kops validate cluster
 ```

 And kubectl should be configured to point to our new cluster